-In my experience, methods to help reduce muscle tension and stress are very helpful (and keep me sane), but don't stop the attack.
+In my experience, methods to help reduce muscle tension and stress are very helpful (and keep me sane), but never abort an attack.

-For me, the deep breathing and acupuncture works best.
+For me, the ginger, meditation and acupuncture work best.
 When I had weekly acupuncture the intensity of pain with each migraine decreased substantially.

-Allergy testing is important for us migraineurs to help eliminate triggers.
+Allergy testing could be important for you as a migraineur to help eliminate triggers.
 30-50% of people can improve migraine occurrence by avoiding allergic reactions and 85% can experience a reduction.
 I think 30 to 85 percent is certainly worth the effort if you fall into that group!